-Most don’t realize it, but we carry information boxes via our smartphones and tablets daily.
-It is easy, however, to get bombarded by misinformation and what a current western administration has coined as ‘fake news’.
+Most of you don’t realize it, but we carry information boxes via our smartphones and tablets daily.
+It is easy, however, to get bombarded by misinformation and what is now dubbed ‘fake news’.

-This is why it’s important to be able to identify credible sources when conducting research or looking for quick answers.
+This is why it’s important for you to be able to identify credible sources when conducting research or looking for quick answers.

-A quick and ill-prepared online search for a diagnosis, for instance, can lead to you discovering that you only have three days to live.
+A quick and ill-prepared online search for a diagnosis, however, can lead to you discovering that you only have three days to live.

 Worse yet, you might even “uncover” an imminent evil ploy to destroy the world and have us living underground or under the ocean.

 Not all such theories, however, are far-fetched.
 Soon we will be seeing flying cars and man-manned drones such as the EHANG 184.